 |What is it?||What the company is offering to the candidate.||What the company is demanding from the candidate.|

-The key differences between job description and job specification enables us to understand things better to implement in daily HR practices.
-By getting clear ideas from this differences between job description and job specification, we can move forward to specific example.
+The key differences between job description and job specification enable us to understand things better to implement in daily HR practices.
+By getting clear ideas from the differences between job descriptions and job specifications, we can move forward to specific examples.

 Example of Job Description and Job Specification

 Company Name: XYZ Enterprise